 This command generates a new domain model class.
 The fields are specified as a variable list of arguments with field name and type separated by a colon (for example "title:string" "size:int" "type:MyType").

-- --package-key The package key of the package for the domain model - --model-name The name of the new domain model class neos.kickstarter:kickstart:repository Kickstart a new domain repository neos.kickstarter:kickstart:package
+--package-key The package key of the package for the domain model neos.kickstarter:kickstart:repository Kickstart a new domain repository neos.kickstarter:kickstart:package